 EFs have been developed for open/prescribed burns based on the amount and type of material burned.
-Sulfur oxide emissions are a direct function of the amount of sulfur in the material burned, but are typically negligible.
+Sulfur oxide emissions are a direct function of the amount of sulfur in the material burned but are typically negligible.
 For open burning, AP-42 provides EFs for several types of agricultural materials in units of pounds per ton of refuse burned.
-Table 3-1 provides criteria pollutant EFs.
+Table 3-1 and Table 3-2 provide criteria pollutant and GHG EFs respectively for the open burning of agricultural materials.
 Table 3-1 also provides average fuel loading factors for different types of agricultural materials.
 The fuel loading factor is an average estimate of the amount of material burned per unit of land (e.g., acre).
 Refer to Chapter 2.5 of AP-42 for species-specific EFs.

 Air curtain incinerators, which are also known as trench combustors, may be used as an alternative to traditional open burning.
 The purpose of the air curtain is to reduce particulate emissions while improving the combustion efficiency by applying a curtain of air across the top of an open pit where combustion is taking place.
-Air curtain incinerators are likely only to be used for open burning of agricultural materials, and the EFs are presented in Table 3-1.
+Air curtain incinerators are likely only to be used for open burning of agricultural materials.
+Air curtain incinerator criteria pollutant and GHG EFs are provided in Table 3-1 and Table 3-2 respectively.
 For additional information, refer to Section 2.1 of AP-42.

-Fuel Loading Emission Factors (lb/ton)
+Fuel Loading Factor Emission Factors (lb/ton)

-Agricultural Material 1 Factor (ton/acre) NO X СО SOx Pb VOC 2 PM 10 (3) PM {2.5} (3) GHG 4
+Agricultural Material ^(a) (ton/acre) NO X CO SOx Pb VOC ^(b) PM 10 ^(c) PM {2.5} ^(c)

-Field Crops 2 117 18 20.66 19.70 2186.60
+Field Crops 2 117 18 20.66 19.70

+Grasses 101 15 15.74 15.01

-Leaf Burning 112 28 37.39 35.64 2186.60
+Leaf Burning 112 28 37.39 35.64

-Orchard Crops 1.6 52 8 5.89 5.55 2186.60
+Orchard Crops 1.6 52 8 5.89 5.55

-Vine Crops 2.5 51 5 4.92 4.69 2186.60
+Vine Crops 2.5 51 5 4.92 4.69

-Weeds 3.2 85 9 14.76 14.07 2186.60
+Weeds 3.2 85 9 14.76 14.07

-Forest Residues - Unspecified 70 4 140 19 16.34 14.52 3663.03
+Forest Residues - Unspecified 70 4 140 19 16.34 14.52

-Forest Residues - Hemlock, Douglas Fir, Cedar 4 90 4 3.84 3.42 3663.03
+Forest Residues - Hemlock, Douglas Fir, Cedar 4 90 4 3.84 3.42

-Forest Residues - Ponderosa Pine 4 195 11 11.53 10.25 3663.03
+Forest Residues - Ponderosa Pine 4 195 11 11.53 10.25

-Air Curtain Incinerators
+Air Curtain Incine rators

-Wood 4 (5) 0.1 (5) 3.90 2.60 3663.03
+Wood ^(d) 1 2.6 0.1 0.9 1.30 0.87

 Table 3-1.
-Criteria Pollutant Emission Factors for Open Burning of Agricultural Materials
+Criteria Pollutant Emission Factors for Open Burning of Agricultural Materials a.
+Unless otherwise specified, the agricultural material is "unspecified."

-SOURCE: USEPA 1995, Section 2.5-"Open Burning," Compilation of Air Pollutant Emission Factors - Volume I: Stationary Point and Area Sources, Fifth Edition, U.S. Environmental Protection Agency, January 1995
+SOURCE (unless otherwise stated): Section 2.5 - "Open Burning," Compilation of Air Pollutant Emission Factors - Volume I: Stationary Point and Area Sources, Fifth Edition, U.S. Environmental Protection Agency, January 1995 b.
+VOC emission factor provided is the non-methane TOC emission factor provided in source document.